 Asking yourself the right questions, and getting all the help you can is key to productivity

 Leading projects is a challenging but rewarding experience.
-But when you ask most project management professionals what the number one challenge is, they will, almost certainly, say time.
+We find project managers are frequently seeking better time management solutions.
+When you ask most project management professionals what the number one challenge is, they will, almost certainly, say time.
 This includes the lack of time allocated to work, conflicts on their time from many stakeholders and team members, and the increasing time demands throughout the project lifecycle.

 “The key is in not spending time, but in investing it.”